 You’ve heard of Bocas del Toro and the San Blas Islands, but what if you’re not into crowds… or you prefer beaches better suited to surfing?

 Sometimes it takes an insider’s perspective to find the best beach spots.

-Here are their replies… our Team LIOS picks for The Best Beaches In Panama…
+Here you go… our Team LIOS picks for The 10 Best Beaches In Panama…